 Psych testing has always been a popular tool with recruiters.
 It can be used to match a candidate’s cognitive abilities and personality traits with those required to perform the role and to fit with the company culture … things that may not necessarily be revealed through the interview process alone.

 Cognitive abilities are important in most occupations and cognitive testing can reveal how well a candidate communicates and makes decisions.

 Cons of Psych Testing

 Psych tests are far from infallible.
 For instance, they may be used on the wrong target group or wrong cultural group, they may not be validated (i.e. tested on a large population over a long period of time) and they may not be administered consistently (under the same conditions for all candidates).

 There are also privacy issues associated with psych testing.
-The tests need to be professionally and confidentially administered and the questions justified in the context of the position, otherwise a candidate could have grounds for legal recourse.
+The tests need to be professionally and confidentially administered and the questions justified in the context of the position, otherwise, a candidate could have grounds for legal recourse.

-Of course there is also the question of when during the recruitment process such testing should be carried out.
+Of course, there is also the question of when during the recruitment process such testing should be carried out.
 I know some employers who administer the tests as part of the initial screening process, while others will wait and only test the final candidates making up the shortlist.

-It should never be the decision making tool, and it should never take the place of the tried and tested methods of performing background checks, verifying references and conducting thorough behavioural-based or competency-based interviews.
+It should never be the main decision-making tool, and it should never take the place of the tried and tested methods of performing background checks, verifying references, and conducting thorough behavioral-based or competency-based interviews.